Aarception/Mo-information-security-portfolio/README.md

+# This Is How I Will Resolve This Matter

+Before the month of September is out:

+ - I will produce three pieces of commercial value
+    - A book about my experience in this matter from February-September
+       - This will be narrative divided into chapter themes such as the auspices, the effort, the achievement
+       - It will include the petition, the search for accountability, realization of void, the posting, ethics,
+       - It will navigate hope, corporate structure, macro-tectonic economic competition, the role of ethics, signaling
+    - A separate annotated Correspondence Dossier of every communication between the Google and I, since February 6
+       - Every email, every support response
+       - every verbal and non-verbal speech act
+       - Organized into Days, weeks, and months
+    - A complete dataset comprised of 5,000+ documents including every piece of relevant document archived
+       - Every revision in the repository, minus spelling and small commits, which are a small
+       - Every piece of institutional and EdTech document captured considered relevant to this matter
+       - All documents utilized to analyze the dataset (so before and after comparisons of job descriptions), etc
+  - Those three pieces of commercial value will be produced for
+    - The book is a non-fiction, post-modern navigation of the start of the Algorithmic age
+       - It is for general reading, novel literary form
+    - The Annotated Correspondence is for industry
+       - Academia, law, societies, and justice studies, so Law school, Business school
+    - The Complete dataset will be leased to ML/LLM training
+       - For Think Tanks, Legal cases,bar research, AI alignment, Algorithmic governance, etc

+There is no negotiation.
+This is what I plan to do and I want it to be known.
+It is time for me to profit, too.

 # The Signal Has Been Absorbed Without Recognizing The Source, But The Source Holds The Finding, The Archive, The Story, & The Signal's Provenance

 The It started with a disconnect.
 How could it be after having signed up for a program, introduced to me by Gemini after becoming interested in information security, when made convinced by the marketing, as a pathway worth pursuing, for an entry-level cybersecurity pivot, despite having professional experience and architectural-level processing, that the same entity whose program I signed up for, immediately rejects the application, this despite having taken and passed the industry examination within 6 days of program completion which requires 2 years of industry experience.